Signed in as:

-Will children be segregated?
+Are children segregated?

-Will Islamic Studies be part of the curriculum?
+Are Islamic Studies part of the curriculum?

-Children will also have the opportunity to explore ethical issues, focusing on shared values and common answers to difficult moral questions.
+Children also have the opportunity to explore ethical issues, focusing on shared values and common answers to difficult moral questions.

 Subject leaders, in conjunction with the faith lead, will incorporate appropriate topics, resources and role models throughout the curriculum.
 For example, studying Islamic geometric design in Maths, learning about scientific and medical advancements made by Muslims during the Islamic Golden Age, studying the lives of Muslim personalities in History and English.

-Will you allocate time for children to pray?
+Is time allocated for children to pray?

 What about children who don’t want to pray?

 The Board of Hujjat Primary School is committed to an inclusive and non-denominational approach to Muslim faith education.
-We will celebrate diversity and ensure inclusivity by focusing on the Prophetic Mission of developing good character.
+We celebrate diversity and ensure inclusivity by focusing on the Prophetic Mission of developing good character.

-What time will school start and finish?
+What time does school start and finish?

 Will the school be inspected by OFSTED?